zacharyss99/NewsJuice/services/loader_testing/README_testing_loader.md

 Need to use a real DB now.

-Use a docker-compose (docker-compose.test.yml) as we need to spin up DB for testing and also initialize tables.
+- Use a docker-compose (docker-compose.test.yml) as we need to spin up DB for testing and also initialize tables.
-Initialization uses tests/setup/init_test_db.sql to create tables in temporary local DB Will use real VertexAI calls for embeddings
+- Initialization uses tests/setup/init_test_db.sql to create tables in temporary local DB
+- Uses real VertexAI calls for embeddings.

+# UP TO HERE ALL PROPERLY WORKING

 Authenticate (if not already done)
 ```bash